snaptoken/kilo-tutorial/DOC.md

   - 1-indexing and 0-indexing
   - What happens when the cursor goes past the screen border
   - Suggest using 'WASD' or the numpad instead

-## Clear the screen on exit

-Explain:
-  - This should probably be done much earlier

 ## Arrow keys